Eneida: ІІ

 The Trojans sailed the sea and landed in Sicily, where King Acest ruled.
 The Sicilians received them hospitably.
-Aeneas decided to hold a wake (ceremony) for his father Anchises.
+Aeneas decided to hold a wake for his father Anchises.
 During the Trojan feast and games, Juno sent her maid to earth, who persuaded the Trojan women to burn the boats.
 There was a big fire.
 Aeneas became angry and went to curse the gods, asking for rain.
 The rain went down and some of the ships survived.
 Aeneas went to bed in grief and saw his father in a dream.
-Anchises promised that all would be well and asked to visit him in hell.
+Anchises promised that all would be well and asked him to visit him in hell.